These easy chocolate spinach muffins are soft, healthy kid muffins for lunchbox, breakfast, or snack.

 Place all the ingredients into a jug of a high-speed blender and blend at high speed.

-Preheat oven to 350F (180C).
+Preheat the oven to 350°F (180°C).
 Line a 12 holes muffin pan with muffin paper cups, or use cooking spray.

 Then, fill each muffin tin up to 3/4 and bake in the oven’s center rack for 15-20 minutes.